First-order phase-transition on dynamical Lorentz symmetry breaking system: Introducing the temperature and chemical potential

 \section{Introducing the temperature and chemical potential}

-Whenever the thermodynamic quantities $T$ and $\mu$ are present, the translational symmetry in time is broken, but it is kept for the space coordinates.
+Whenever the thermodynamic quantities $T$ and $\mu$ are present, the translational symmetry in time is broken but kept for the space coordinates.
 Thereby, we consider the $\mathtt{a}^{\mu}$ as a time-like $4$-vector $\mathtt{a}^{\mu} = (\mathtt{a}^0,{\bf 0})$, without any loss of generality.
-This choice also is justified here in the case of a non-null temperature in which the analysis of the phase transition emerges of a time-like background vector, see \cite{Assuncao}.
+This choice is also justified in the case of a non-null temperature in which the phase transition analysis emerges from a time-like background vector, see \cite{Assuncao}.
 The $\Omega$-integral (\ref{intOmega}) in the presence of a temperature $(T)$, and of a chemical potential $(\mu)$ is so written as :